 “Brush finds that some neurodivergent people, having grown up in online communities, are more comfortable interacting with peers via social channels such as those in Microsoft Teams and Slack.”

 Written by John Rossheim at WorkHuman.com

-The new hiring trend is a welcome site for many individuals with a diagnosis of neurodivergency.
+The new hiring trend of diversity hiring practices is a welcome site for many individuals with a diagnosis of neurodivergence.
 We have seen increases in this diagnosis for several years now.

-As I was researching this article, I also found the following stories regarding IBM’s program and their Success.
+As I was researching this article, I also found the following stories regarding IBM’s diversity hiring program and its Success.

 As an individual that has worked with many different types of people regarding their next career move, I am so pleased to see that our businesses are taking notice of individuals that have talents to offer and gifts to share.
-The world is a wonderful place, especially when people find where they are respected, appreciated and needed.
+The world is a beautiful place, especially when people find where they are respected, appreciated, and needed.